 Schools, like the rest of society, are made up of individuals holding a spectrum of values, beliefs and opinions.
 Some of these may be based on prejudice and be discriminatory.
-Homophobia, biphobia and transphobia are examples of such prejudice and can be defined as an irrational dislike, hatred or fear of individuals who are lesbian, gay, bisexual, trans or intersex.
+Homophobia, biphobia and transphobia are examples of such prejudice and can be defined as an irrational dislike, hatred or fear of individuals who are lesbian, gay, bisexual or trans.

 Examples of homophobic behaviour can include:

-- offensive 'jokes', language, innuendo and mockery; - insulting or abusive behaviour and gestures; - graffiti; - damage and threat to property; - refusal to co-operate because of a person's sexual orientation; - refusal to co-operate because of a person's gender identity; - deliberate exclusion from conversation and professional and social activity; - HIV/AIDs-related discrimination; - physical threats; and - assault.
+- offensive jokes, language, innuendo and mockery;

+- insulting or abusive behaviour and gestures;

+- graffiti;

+- damage and threat to property;

+- refusal to co-operate because of a person's sexual orientation;

+- deliberate exclusion from conversation and professional and social activity;

+- HIV/AIDs-related discrimination;

+- physical threats; and

+- assault.

 Homophobic bullying may be directed against and perpetrated by any member of the school community, including staff, pupils and parents/carers.
-Those who suffer homophobic abuse do not necessarily have to be LGBTI to experience such bullying.
+Those who suffer homophobic abuse do not necessarily have to be LGBT to experience such bullying.